Dansey's Pass

 • DAY 3.
 Back Country 4WD Adventure

-Thursday 24 April.
+Thursday 15 October.
 Today, two things can happen; if the weather plays ball we will be picked up by a local 4WD tour operator and taken on a breathtaking trip up into the mountains.
-And if the changeable conditions of these mountains cast any doubt on this experience we will track out to the original Dunstan Trail and visit the Poolburn Reservoir.
-Both these trips offer exceptional vistas over the rough and ready landscapes of the Central Otago.
+And if the changeable conditions of these mountains cast any doubt on this experience we will head out to the original Dunstan Trail and visit the Poolburn Reservoir.
+Both these trips offer exceptional vistas over the rugged landscapes of the Central Otago.

 Breakfast, Lunch, Dinner.